oxedions/banquise/README.md

 If all is green, you are OK, and your master is ready.
 If not, do not hesitate to ask for help (see mail at top).

 --- END ---

+**BUG FIX**: please ssh on master, and restart shinken to enable Webui2 interface: systemctl restart shinken*

+Install firefox and xauth on master to reach phpldapadmin and shinken web interface later.

+    yum install firefox xauth

+You are done with the master.

                                            Time to go take a cofee...
                                           /